Balbal stone statue

-Another belief tells that the stones next to this 0,5-2m statue represent the amount of people killed by the person that the sculpture was erected for.
-It needs to be noted though that just in 2022, a 3 meter tall balbal was discovered by a potato farmer in the Issyk Kul region of Kyrgyzstan.
+Another belief tells that the stones next to these usually 0,5-2 m statues represent the amount of enemies killed by the person that the sculpture was erected for.
+It needs to be noted though that in 2022, a 3 meter tall balbal was discovered by a potato farmer in the Issyk Kul region of Kyrgyzstan so the size can vary.

-Later they became memorials to their ancestors, described by detailed carvings of faces and hands.
+It has been also concluded that the balbals developed later into memorials to the ancestors that are described by detailed carvings of faces and hands.
 Balbals give us an insight into the clothes, jewelry, and weaponry of our ancestors.
 Archeologists believe that people carved swords on a statue describing a person who was a fighter or a man of power such as a tribe leader.
 A large portion of these statues are also carrying a dish as the people wanted to make sure that the deceased one would not need to suffer from hunger.

 bal bal in Talas